StarRocks/starrocks/loading/SparkLoad.md

 * `Error: When running with master 'yarn' either HADOOP-CONF-DIR or YARN-CONF-DIR must be set in the environment.`

- Using Spark Load without configuring the `HADOOP-CONF-DIR` environment variable in `spark-env.sh` of the Spark client..
+ Using Spark Load without configuring the `HADOOP-CONF-DIR` environment variable in `spark-env.sh` of the Spark client.

 * `Error: Cannot run program "xxx/bin/spark-submit": error=2, No such file or directory`